 Non-compliance with the accessibility regulations

 Some text does not have sufficient colour contrast, so users with low vision may have difficulties separating foreground from background.
-This fails WCAG 2.1 success criteria 1.4.3 Contrast (Minimum).
-We plan to change the colour contrast by 23rd September 2020.
+This fails WCAG 2.1 success criterion 1.4.3 Contrast (Minimum).

 Content that’s not within the scope of the accessibility regulations